-Ieoh Ming Pei, born in 1917 was a Chinese-American architect known for his explicit bold designs and intriguing geometric forms.
-He moved to the US in 1935 for his higher studies and started his career in Architecture.
+Ieoh Ming Pei, born in 1917, was a Chinese-American architect known for his explicit, bold designs and intriguing geometric forms.
+He moved to the US in 1935 to pursue higher studies and started his career in architecture.
 He started I.M.
-Pei and Associates in 1955 which later changed to I.M.
+Pei and Associates in 1955, which later changed to I.M.
 Pei and Partners in 1966.
-His remarkable approaches to the designs got him many awards; Architectural firm award of American Institute of Architects (1968), a Gold medal of the American Institute of Architects (1979), Gold Medal for Architecture of the American Academy of Arts and Letters (1979), Pritzker prize (1983) and many more.
+His remarkable approaches to the designs got him many awards: an Architectural firm award from the American Institute of Architects (1968), a Gold medal from the American Institute of Architects (1979), a Gold Medal for Architecture from the American Academy of Arts and Letters (1979), Pritzker prize (1983) and many more.
 During his 60 years of architectural practice, I.M.
-Pei had created more than 50 Architectural wonders from which 15 most iconic projects are listed below:
+Pei created more than 50 Architectural wonders of which 15 most iconic projects are listed below:

 1. Museum of Islamic Art, Doha, Qatar | I.M.
 Pei

-Built-in 2008, this Cultural center is I.M.
+Built-in 2008, this Cultural centre is I.M.
 Pei’s last major commissioned building.
-He decided to design this marvelous structure to learn something about the culture, he knew nothing about.
+He decided to design this marvellous structure to learn something about a culture he knew nothing about.
 To construct a structure and give his best, he started is research and studies the biography of Prophet Mohammad.
-The complex comprises of 1 main building adjacent to an education wing.
-The design of this structure bear a resemblance to different sized boxes stacked one above the other.
-The main building is 5 a floor structure topped with a domed atrium contained by the central tower.
-Cream-colored limestone was used which appears different as the daylight changes.
-The circular staircase in the center on the atrium acts like a sculpture connecting ground and first floor, and right above it hangs a metal chandelier following the movement of the steps.
-This is one of the most beautiful statures of Pei’s works.
+The complex comprises one main building adjacent to an education wing.
+The design of this structure bears a resemblance to different-sized boxes stacked one above the other.
+The main building is 5, a floor structure topped with a domed atrium, which is contained by the central tower.
+Cream-coloured limestone was used, which appeared different as daylight changed.
+The circular staircase in the centre of the atrium acts like a sculpture connecting the ground and first floor, and right above it hangs a metal chandelier following the movement of the steps.
+This is one of the most beautiful statues in Pei’s works.

 2. Le Grand Louvre, Paris, France

-In 1983 I.M.
-Pei had commissioned the renovation work for the famous historic monument of Paris by then elected President Francois Mitterrand, and was completed in 1989.
-This was one of the most prestigious at the same time a controversial project as his design of the pyramid was considered as the symbol of death from Egypt.
+In 1983, I.M.
+Pei commissioned the renovation work for the famous historical monument of Paris by then-elected President Francois Mitterrand, and it was completed in 1989.
+This was one of the most prestigious and controversial projects at the same time, as his design of the pyramid was considered to be a symbol of death in Egypt.
 In addition to this, the design was not in line with the old French Renaissance architecture which brought along a lot of criticism.
 It was a huge challenge for Pei to add modern design without compromising the details and design of the existing structure.
-This glass and steel pyramid at the center of the court provides an entrance lobby connecting to all the wings.
-It acts like a focal point enhancing the ambiance by diffused lights and complementing the grandeur of the monument.
+This glass and steel pyramid at the centre of the court provides an entrance lobby connecting to all the wings.
+It acts as a focal point, enhancing the ambience with diffused lights and complementing the grandeur of the monument.

-Built-in 1960, in the heart of Suzhou, China, this structure revives the Chinese vernacular style with a tinge of modernism.
+Built-in 1960 in the heart of Suzhou, China, this structure revives the Chinese vernacular style with a tinge of modernism.
 I.M.
-Pei fused his design principles with different elements and materials such as clay tile roof structure, whitewashed plastered walls and Chinese garden to get the hybrid results.
+Pei fused his design principles with different elements and materials, such as clay tile roof structures, whitewashed plastered walls and Chinese gardens, to get hybrid results.
 Grey bold lines were used as a contrast on plain white walls to define the geometry of the design.
-Central axis Symmetry, geometry, Gazebo, Skylights, Height of the structure in context with its overall site, and folded roofs are some of the key features of this project, which created the building representing vernacular architecture with a modern touch.
+Central axis Symmetry, geometry, Gazebo, Skylights, Height of the structure in context with its overall size, and folded roofs are some of the key features of this project, which created the building representing vernacular architecture with a modern touch.

 4. National Centre of Atmospheric Research, Boulder, Colo

 This is one of the major commissioned buildings by Pei in the early years of Pei and Associates.
 The construction of this building started in the year 1960 and completed in 1966.
-These tall structures were called crow’s nest by designers.
-It’s simple and bold design was planned according to the climatic conditions, and to provide best views possible from the hilltop.
-Inspired by American Indian dwellings, this structure was built in concrete and stone, overlooking the city with contrasting rocky mountain as a backdrop; it stands still attracting every visitor and travelers passing by.
+These tall structures were called crow’s nests by designers.
+Its simple and bold design was planned according to the climatic conditions and to provide the best views possible from the hilltop.
+Inspired by American Indian dwellings, this structure was built in concrete and stone, overlooking the city with contrasting rocky mountains as a backdrop; it stands still, attracting every visitor and traveler passing by.

 5. Luce Memorial Chapel, Taichung, Taiwan | I.M.
 Pei

-In 1963 this chapel was added to Tunghai University, Taichung, Taiwan.
+In 1963, this chapel was added to Tunghai University, Taichung, Taiwan.
 It was designed by renowned architect I.M.
-Pei in collaboration with an artist and architect Chen Chi-Kwan.
-The site area of the Chapel is 12000 sqm with the floor area 477 sqm and 500 seats.
+Pei in collaboration with an artist and architect, Chen Chi-Kwan.
+The site area of the Chapel is 12000 sqm with a floor area of 477 sqm and 500 seats.
 Keeping the environmental aspects as the top priority, the chapel was constructed in reinforced concrete to provide stability and durability from typhoons and earthquakes.
-This iconic structure shows the dynamics of geometry and marvel of climate responsive design.
+This iconic structure shows the dynamics of geometry and marvel of climate-responsive design.

 6. John F. Kennedy Presidential Library and Museum, Boston

-This building was designed as a tribute to former president John F. Kennedy on 10-acre Park.
-It overlooks the sea at one side and the whole city of Boston on the other.
+This building was designed as a tribute to former president John F. Kennedy on a 10-acre Park.
+It overlooks the sea on one side and the whole city of Boston on the other.
 I.M.
 Pei designed it by splitting the design according to the different functions, segregating the major private space on upper levels, and keeping public spaces on the ground level and a level below.
-Geometric shapes being Pei’s major principle were used incorporating maximum natural light in the building.
-This concrete, glass, and steel structure became the most famous and stunning structure expressing Kennedy’s love for sea and beach while keeping its aesthetics and functions intact.
+Geometric shapes, being Pei’s major principle, were used to incorporate maximum natural light in the building.
+This concrete, glass, and steel structure became the most famous and stunning structure, expressing Kennedy’s love for the sea and beach while keeping its aesthetics and functions intact.

 7. Everson Museum of Art, Syracuse, N.Y. | I.M.
 Pei

-It was constructed to inhabit the arts and artifacts, majorly ceramics in America in 1968.
-Pei known for his bold, geometrical designs, planned this building like a sculpture on a podium which can be accessed by all 4 sides.
+It was constructed to inhabit the arts and artefacts, majorly ceramics, in America in 1968.
+Pei, known for his bold, geometric designs, planned this building as a sculpture on a podium that all four sides can access.
 The entry to the building is bluffed; he provided an entrance for the visitors and natural light between the independent blocks.
 These concrete blocks were finished in striated chisels to resemble a large sculpture, interconnected by bridges on the 2nd floor.
-All the galleries differ in volume, size, and height with a cantilevered second story creating gallant expression.
+All the galleries differ in volume, size, and height, with a cantilevered second story creating gallant expression.

 8. Bank of China, Hong Kong

-Standing on an intricate island in typhoon prone area, it is Hong Kong’s tallest building adding the vertical milestone in the skyline.
-It is 70 stories tall, asymmetrical glass and steel structure designed by I.M.
-Pei meets the expectation of the client and the cityscape.
-This building comprises of 4 vertical shafts which help in resisting high-velocity winds and reduces internal supports as a result, it saved steel quantity.
-This design was inspired by the growth pattern of bamboo, symbolizing hope, and revitalization according to Chinese culture.
+Standing on an intricate island in a typhoon-prone area, it is Hong Kong’s tallest building, adding a vertical milestone to the skyline.
+It is 70 70-story tall, and the asymmetrical glass and steel structure designed by I.M.
+Pei meets the expectations of the client and the cityscape.
+This building comprises four vertical shafts, which help in resisting high-velocity winds and reduce internal supports.
+As a result, it saves steel quantity.
+This design was inspired by the growth pattern of bamboo, symbolizing hope and revitalization according to Chinese culture.

 9. Dallas City Hall, Dallas, USA

-In 1978, Pei took the form of an inverted pyramid, to design this building nourishing all requirements and functions.
+In 1978, Pei took the form of an inverted pyramid to design this building, nourishing all requirements and functions.
 This structure was constructed in cast-in-situ with an outward slope of 34°.
-560 feet long, with its width varying by 9 feet on every floor, stand strong and bold with small public offices housed on lower floors and large Administrative offices with other private spaces on top floors.
-This splendid structure came into controversies as well for its cost crossing the specified budget, and executed in 3 phases; garage parking, park plaza, and the main building.
+560 feet long, with its width varying by 9 feet on every floor, stands strong and bold with small public offices housed on lower floors and large Administrative offices with other private spaces on top floors.
+This splendid structure came into controversies as well for its cost crossing the specified budget, and executed in 3 phases: garage parking, park plaza, and the main building.

 10. Rock and Roll Hall of Fame, Cleveland, Ohio | I.M.
 Pei